Data: China-Africa Trade

 China-Africa bilateral trade data overview

-In 2022, South Africa was the largest buyer of Chinese goods, followed by Nigeria and Egypt.
+South Africa was the largest importer of Chinese goods in 2024, followed by Nigeria and Egypt.